 The War of the Worlds is the granddaddy of all alien invader films.
 There had been a handful of high-profile alien invader films before this with The Thing from Another World (1951), The Day the Earth Stood Still (1951) and, coming out a few months earlier the same year as this, Invaders from Mars (1953) and It Came from Outer Space (1953).
 However, none of these ignited the formula – The Thing featured only one alien and kept it confined to an Arctic base, while The Day the Earth Stood Still featured a threat to humanity but the alien visitor turned out to be benevolent and the real threat to be human fear itself, and It Came from Outer Space featured seemingly sinister alien body snatchers but at the end revealed they only wanted to repair their spaceship and home.
 No – the alien invader genre, which in no time became the most prevalent theme in 1950s science-fiction, began proper here with The War of the Worlds.

-The War of the Worlds was produced by George Pal, a Hungarian emigre who had had success between 1932 and 1947 with a series of stop-motion animated short films called Puppetoons.
+The War of the Worlds was produced by George Pal (1908-80), a Hungarian emigre who had had success between 1932 and 1947 with a series of stop-motion animated short films he called Puppetoons.
 In the 1950s, Pal moved into live-action and produced Destination Moon (1950) and When Worlds Collide (1951), big-budget science-fiction films whose virtues were colour and spectacular special effects, even if they were wooden in terms of dramatics.
-They were the era’s equivalent of effects blockbusters.
 As a result, George Pal became the most popular name in 1950s science-fiction and would go onto make a number of other classic genre films as producer and sometimes director.
 (See below for George Pal’s other titles).

 The work that George Pal turned to was the H.G.
 Wells novel The War of the Worlds (1898), which in itself was the common ancestor of all alien invader stories.
 Indeed, H.G.
 Wells’s The War of the Worlds was the work that produced the central image of malevolent, tentacled little green men that became a cliche in 1930s pulp science-fiction.
 There had been plans to film the H.G.
 Wells novel over the previous three decades, with names like Soviet director Sergei Eisenstein, director of the silent classic Battleship Potemkin (1925), attached in the 1920s; Cecil B. De Mille of The Ten Commandments (1956) fame during the 1930s; stop-motion animator Ray Harryhausen, the cult figure behind The 7th Voyage of Sinbad (1958) and Clash of the Titans (1981), who conceived his own version and even shot some test footage in the 1940s (which still survives – see here on YouTube); and reportedly later Alfred Hitchcock, as well as producer Alexander Korda who collaborated with H.G.
 Wells on the visionary science-fiction film Things to Come (1936).
 Of course, on October 30, 1938, Orson Welles and his Mercury Theatre produced their famous radio adaptation, which caused panic due to Welles’s relaying it as a faked news broadcast that many thought to be the real thing.

 In a move that has brought an outcry from many purists, George Pal gave the H.G.
 Wells novel a facelift.
-Firstly, the Martian war machines were changed from walking tripods to sleek manta ray-like flying machines.
+Firstly, the Martian war machines were changed from tripods that strode across the landscape to sleek manta ray-like flying machines.
 No doubt, this was for ease of special effects.
 Even though Pal was a stop motion animator with his Puppetoon shorts, he clearly realised that stop motion animating tripedial war machines for the film would have been expensive and time-consuming.
 His solution was to eliminate the legs on the machines, allowing them to be brought to life using models on wires.
-(Although, if you look closely in one shot, something that is commented on by observers, you can see that the war machines do have tripods in the form of three electrical force ‘legs’ reaching down to the ground, although they never do in any subsequent shots.)
+(Although, if you look closely in one shot, you can see that the war machines do have tripods in the form of three electrical force ‘legs’ reaching down to the ground, although they never do in any subsequent shots.
+In an article by Pal in Famous Monsters of Filmland #140, he states that his original intention was to have the machines fly on three legs of electrical charge but the amount of voltage required was too unsafe for shooting on a soundstage.
+Instead he built three 42 inch models that were controlled like puppets on fifteen wires run overhead).

 The human side of things was never given much attention in George Pal’s films.
 But then this is not a film where one is paying much attention to the romance.
 For that matter, there were few in the way of characters or much development in the H.G.
 Wells novel – the narrator was an anonymous figure who was never even given a name.
 The film is a show being run by the effects people and as such it achieves rather well.
 The massive scenes of destruction are well orchestrated, despite frequently visible wires on the models.
-The manta ray-like war machines have a sinister elegance and come accompanied by a particularly memorable series of sound effects.
+The war machines have a sinister elegance and come accompanied by a particularly memorable series of sound effects (which were achieved by guitar strings played backwards).
 The War of the Worlds was the most wide-ranging of alien invasions in the era – the others that followed lacked the lavish budgets to show such widespread scenes of devastation, let alone in most cases to even film in colour.

 Byron Haskin worked with George Pal on several other occasions including The Naked Jungle, Conquest of Space and The Power.
 Haskin also directed a number of other genre films including Tarzan’s Peril (1951), From the Earth to the Moon (1958), Captain Sindbad (1963) and Robinson Crusoe on Mars (1964), as well as episodes of the classic science-fiction anthology series The Outer Limits (1963-5).